 While we shopped, Dennis cleared out of the port.
 In la Cruz, this involved a trip to the port captain’s office with our passports in hand.
 This process in not consistent throughout the country and one needs to rely on cruisers already in port to determine the procedure in each new place – we cleared into La Paz on the radio.

 Friday began with a series of boat jobs including a good bottom scraping and the installation of the still broken hydraulic backstay adjuster.
 We weighed anchor at noon and motored out of the bay bound for Isla Isabela, a small island 70nm north.`

 The first night only confirmed our previous experience with exhaustion, and as we approached Isla Isabela at 2 in the morning, I needed sleep badly.
 Unfortunately, the favoured anchorage – a small bight behind some pinnacles – was occupied by three cruising boats and a number of fishing lines attached to floats.
-As we bobbed around looking for space, I began to hope that Dennis wasn’t just stopping here because Lori and I wanted to see the island, but couldn’t find the will to say anything.
-We should’ve kept going but I just wanted to sleep.
+As we bobbed around looking for space to drop our hook, I began to hope that Dennis wasn’t just stopping here because Lori and I wanted to see the island.
+I was so tired that I couldn’t find the will to say anything – we should’ve kept going but I just wanted to sleep.
 In the end, we found a safe spot in the less desirable southern cove and grabbed a few hours of rest.

 Isla Isabela is quite astonishing in the daylight.
 In particular, the pinnacles on the eastern shore are very dramatic.
 The underwater scenery is also supposed to be very good, but unfortunately, our schedule dictated that we move on without a swim.